 Courses in psychology were offered at Whitman College as far back as 1882, only three years after Wilhelm Wundt established the first psychological laboratory in Leipzig, Germany.
-Psychology courses were initially taught by the early presidents of the college (A. J. Anderson and later, Stephen Penrose), and were regular fare within the department of philosophy until 1920.
-Until that time no more than two courses in psychology were available.
+Psychology courses were initially taught by the early presidents of the college (A. J. Anderson and later, Stephen Penrose), and were regular fare within the Philosophy Department until 1920.
+Until that time, no more than two courses in psychology were available.
 For instance, the 1894-1895 college catalog lists "Psychology" and "Physiological Psychology" as the complete set of psychology courses that a student could take at Whitman.

-Psychology merged with the department of education in the 1920-1921 school year, and the two-man Department of Education and Psychology (Profs.
+Psychology merged with the Department of Education in the 1920-1921 academic year, and the two-person Department of Education and Psychology (Profs.
 Keezel and Penrose) offered courses designed primarily to lead to teacher certification.
 Keezel, however, was the first to teach psychology as its own discipline rather than as part of the field of education.
-When Penrose discontinued his teaching activities, William Hunter joined the college toward the end of the Great Depression (1939).
-With Hunter, Whitman now had its first professor trained specifically in psychology, and thus "real psychology" (according to Chester Maxey in an interview conducted in the late 1970s) began at Whitman.
+When Penrose discontinued his teaching activities, William Hunter joined the college toward the end of the Great Depression in 1939.
+In Hunter, Whitman College now had its first professor trained specifically in psychology, and thus "real psychology" (according to Chester Maxey, in an interview conducted in the late 1970s) began at Whitman.
 Eleven different courses soon became available to students, including General Psychology, Applied Psychology, Mental Hygiene and Personality, Industrial Psychology, and Genetic Psychology.
-Psychology continued to gain popularity with the addition of Max Bown, a talented psychologist and educator who taught at Whitman during this time.
+Psychology continued to gain popularity with the addition of psychologist Max Bown.

-During the 1960s, resignations and subsequent vacancies that were left unfilled did not encourage growth in the Department of Psychology.
+During the 1960s, resignations and subsequent vacancies that were left unfilled did not encourage growth in the Psychology Department.
 Nevertheless, a young professor named Jay Eacker joined the staff in 1965, soon assumed a leading role within the department, and became instrumental in hiring several new colleagues.
-Jack Metzger was hired in 1969 and Stephen Rubin joined the department in 1971.
-With the addition of Deborah DuNann Winter in 1974, this four-person department enjoyed an incredible 25 years of stability together.
-During that time the department moved out of the old Billings Hall that it had called home for several decades, resided briefly in Reynolds Hall (now Olin), then moved into the third floor of the newly-built Maxey Hall in 1977.
+Jack Metzger was hired in 1969, and Stephen Rubin joined the College in 1971.
+With the addition of Deborah DuNann Winter in 1974, the four-person department enjoyed an incredible 25 years of stability.
+During that time, the department moved out of the old Billings Hall that it had called home for several decades, resided briefly in Reynolds Hall (now Olin), then moved to the third floor of the newly-built Maxey Hall in 1977.

-Despite these changes, certain aspects of the major have remained constant.
+Despite these changes, certain aspects of the major have remained consistent.
 Psychology continues to be taught from the same empirical perspective that early psychology faculty at Whitman adopted.
-The department also continues to offer a senior thesis to its majors, as it has done for over 100 years.
+The department also continues to require a senior thesis of its majors, a tradition that goes back for over 100 years.
 Students can still take Physiological Psychology, which was first offered by Stephen Penrose in the late 1800s.

-These are exciting times in the department of psychology, and we invite you to participate in our "making of history" in psychology at Whitman!
+These are exciting times in the Psychology Department, and we invite you to participate in our "making of history" in psychology at Whitman!